 This is the amount of heat required to effect a complete change of state from saturated liquid to saturated vapour or from vapour to saturated liquid.
-Although the value of latent heat appears under the heading of specific enthalpy - it is not.
+Although the value of latent heat appears under the heading of specific enthalpy - it is not!
 If you recall, enthalpy was a heat value measured from 0°C. The latent heat is the amount of heat added or removed at constant temperature.
-The symbol is $h{fg}$ and the units are again kJ/kg.
-The suffix 'fg' denotes transition from a fluid to a gas; that happens to be the way the symbol is written.
+The symbol is $h{\rm fg}$ and the units are again kJ/kg.
+The suffix 'fg' denotes transition from a fluid to a gas.